Customer service for consumers

 Many countries have taken measures that affect the delivery of post and parcels.
 Deliveries are delayed in some countries, and in other countries deliveries have stopped entirely.
-The latest information on international deliveries is available at postnl.nl/isa.
+The latest information on international deliveries is available at our overview of international service alerts.

-More and more international postal companies also have guidelines that aim to minimise physical contact and the chance of spreading the virus.
+Many international postal companies still have guidelines that aim to minimise physical contact and the risk of spreading the virus.
 This can affect service provision, for example when it comes to signing for receipt.
 In many countries, the delivery worker will sign on behalf of the recipient.

 This varies for each country.
 In many countries, the postal company will contact the recipient so that they can deliver the post at the first attempt.
 We don’t know how the post is returned if this does not work.

 In many countries, freight traffic continues.
 It is therefore still possible to deliver to those countries, although parcels may take longer to arrive.
 Some countries have closed their borders completely.
-Find out which countries are affected on postnl.nl/isa.
+Find out which countries are affected.